pytest-dev/pytest/doc/en/how-to/writing_plugins.rst

         result.assert_outcomes(passed=4)

-Additionally it is possible to copy examples for an example folder before running pytest on it.
+Additionally it is possible to copy examples to the ``pytester``'s isolated environment before running pytest on it.
+This way we can abstract the tested logic to separate files, which is especially useful for longer tests and/or longer ``conftest.py`` files.

+Note that for ``pytester.copy_example`` to work we need to set `pytester_example_dir` in our ``pytest.ini`` to tell pytest where to look for example files.

 .. code-block:: ini